Protect your Android against spyware with Avast One

 Spyware — malicious spying software — can be very good at hiding in your PC.
 But Avast is here to help: learn how to get rid of spyware right here.
-Whether you do it manually or with a software tool, we’ve got all the tips and tricks you need for spyware removal now and prevention later.
+Whether you do it manually or with a specialized anti-spyware tool like Avast One, we’ve got all the tips and tricks you need for spyware removal now and prevention later.

 Spyware can capture your sensitive personal data, like credit card numbers and passwords, by recording all your keystrokes (known as keylogging).
 It can also record video and audio of you through your webcam and harvest data from your emails, messages, social media, and browser searches.